Creating custom visualizations

 Raw Data

 When Raw data is selected, the first breakdown will default to Test and the 2nd breakdown will default to Node.
-The dimension will be unselectable.
+Dimension will be un-selectable.
 When Raw data is not checked, dimension, breakdown 1, and breakdown 2 will become selectable and return data of your choice.

 custom_7.png